ulikunitz/mux/README.md

-# Experimental Mux
+# Mux - Router for HTTP request

 Experimental mux related to https://github.com/golang/go/discussions/60227.

 This is a functional implementation based on the ideas in the above discussion.
-It is non-optimized implementation.
+The implementation is not optimized currently, but should work for you.

+The documentation can be fount at https://pkg.go.dev/github.com/ulikunitz/mux.

 # Installation